Cache-Aside vs Read-Through Patterns in Redis: Implementation, Scaling, and Operational Boundaries

 # Monitor eviction rates in real-time

-redis-cli --stat | grep evicted
+redis-cli INFO stats | grep evicted

-Observability & Operational Playbook
+Observability and Operational Playbook

 Production caching requires continuous telemetry.
 Relying on hit ratios alone is insufficient; teams must track connection pool utilization, fallback latency, and eviction pressure.

-Metrics & OpenTelemetry Integration
+Metrics and OpenTelemetry Integration

 from opentelemetry import metrics